nigelhorne/ged2site/README.md

 because Linux.
 I recognise that many folks use Ancestry on Windows, so I have this rough guide which works for me, but understand that you'll still need to be an advanced Windows user, this is not for the Novice.
-If you still need help, e-mail me, or put an issue on github.com/nigelhorne/ged2site.
+If you still need help, e-mail me or put an issue on github.com/nigelhorne/ged2site.

 * Firstly install a Perl, either ActiveState or Strawberry will work fine.
 I have also had success using Cygwin's Perl.

 * Load in all the CPAN modules that ged2site uses.

 * Install Family Tree Maker.
-Sorry, there's no alternative, you'll just have to find a copy and buy it.
-Yes, I know it no longer supports syncing, hopefully this will be addressed soon.
+Sorry; there's no alternative so you'll just have to find a copy and buy it.

 * Sync your ACOM tree to FTM, ensuring you also sync all of the media.